-Academic Sanctions - all sanctions should be recorded on iSAMS (staff receiving iSAMS notification - Deputy Head Academic, Deputy Head Pastoral, Assistant Heads, Heads of Year, Form Tutors)
+Pastoral and Academic Sanctions - all sanctions should be recorded on iSAMS (staff receiving iSAMS notification - Deputy Head Academic, Deputy Head Pastoral, Assistant Heads, Heads of Year, Form Tutors)

-- First sanction Academic Flag: To be used for basic offences which require recording, but no action.
-The teacher is responsible for discussing with student, form tutor will be notified, but no action required. - Underprepared - Lack of engagement or Unacceptable ATL - No homework first offence in a half term requires handing in the next day, or at a time suitable for the staff member - Other reason must be stated in description - 2.
-Second sanction Department Detention: To be used for consistent offence already recorded as academic flags.
-Detention can be held on any lunchtime suitable for the Department.
-Form Tutor should also discuss with student why problems keep occurring. - Regularly being under prepared (i.e. 3 kit marks in PE) - Consistent lack of engagement or Unacceptable ATL - No homework second offence in a half term, or failure to hand in after an extension - 3.
+- First sanction Pastoral or Academic Flag: To be used for basic offences which require recording, but no action.
+The teacher is responsible for discussing with student, form tutor will be notified, but no action required. - Please see the B1 and A1 sections in the Pipers Corner School Behaviour Matrix for details of behaviours and potential sanctions (Appendix 1) - 2.
+Second sanction Pastoral or Department Detention: To be used for consistent offence already recorded as flags.
+Detention is held on Friday lunchtimes.
+Form Tutor should also discuss with student why problems keep occurring. - Regularly being under prepared (i.e. 3 kit marks in PE) - Consistent lack of engagement or Unacceptable ATL - No homework second offence in a half term, or failure to hand in after an extension - Repetition of A1 and B1 offences 3 times in a two-week window. - See B2 and A2 sections in the Pipers Corner School Behaviour Matrix (Appendix 1) - 3.
 Third Sanction Friday After School Detention: To be used if Departmental Detention has not addressed the issue.
 Department to set work.
 Senior Leadership Team to supervise detention.
+See B3 and A3 sections of Pipers Corner School Behaviour Matrix (Appendix 1)